eruffaldi/wine_vcpp/README.md

 #CMake

 CMake recognizes the compiler set-up by the vcvarsall script above.
 But then there is a problem with "C1902: Program database manager mismatch; please check your installation".
 This problem can occur also if cl is invoked with /Zi.
 It gives the related error "LNK1101: incorrect MSPDB140.DLL version; recheck installation of this product"

+These messages are caused by some limitations of Wine (as of 1.8.2): that is after installing samba3 that provides ntlm_auth there is an issue with the following missing function:

+	wine: Call from 0x7b8291e5 to unimplemented function api-ms-win-crt-string-l1-1-0.dll._memicmp_l, aborting

 #Next